 In order to be eligible for reinstatement an employee must:

 - Present a certificate of satisfactory completion of service;

 - Apply for reinstatement within 90 days of discharge from active duty, or within one year if hospitalized after discharge;

 - Have been employed in other than a temporary position, and would not have been laid off if employment had not been interrupted by military service.

-Determinations of the terms and conditions of re-employment (rate of pay, seniority status where appropriate, length of service for benefits eligibility purposes, etc.) will be made by the supervisor and the associate dean of the faculty on a case-by-case basis.
+Determinations of the terms and conditions of re-employment (rate of pay, seniority status where appropriate, length of service for benefits eligibility purposes, etc.) will be made by the supervisor and the assistant dean of the faculty on a case-by-case basis.
 Generally, the individual must be treated as having been on leave of absence, and be given credit for military service in determining service for seniority and benefits plan purposes.
 All unused accrued vacation time is paid to the employee prior to the start of military duty.